sadiqatarar1/sadiqatarar1.github.io/index.md

 ---
 layout: frontpage
 title: Sadiqa Tarar
-description: Benjamin Harvey is an Adjunct Professor at The George Washington University.
-He teaches a Data Analytis Introduction and Practicum course.
+description:Sadiqa Tarar is a masters student at The George Washington University.
+She is pursuing her degree in Systems Engineering with a concentration in Optimization Research.
-keywords: statistics, data analytics
+keywords: cool, happy
 ---

 <div class="navbar">
   <div class="navbar-inner">
       <ul class="nav">
-          <li><a href="{{ BASE_PATH }}/assets/broman_cv.pdf">cv</a></li>
+          <li><a href="{{ BASE_PATH }}/assets/Sadiqa Tarar Resume 2018 copy.pdf">cv</a></li>
           <li><a href="https://github.com/sadiqatarar1">github</a></li>

           <li><a href="https://www.linkedin.com/in/benjamin-harvey-ph-d-1928839a/">LinkedIn</a></li>